quire-io/guide/_docs/tasklist-14-favorite-follow.md

 ![filter task favorite by me]({{ site.url }}{{ site.baseurl }}/assets/images/favorite-follow-task/filter_favorite_by_me.png)

-Learn more on how to [filter and sort](/guide/filter-sort/) your Quire task list/board.
+Learn more on how to [filter and sort](/guide/filter-sort/) your Quire task list.
 {: .notice}

 ## Follow a task